paigeweber13/fine-hardware-visualization/README.md

     - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted)

 # Prerequisites
- - **likwid:** it is preferred you build likwid from source and install to `/usr/local`, as this is the only confirmed way to use `likwid-accessD` without root permissions.
-Instructions to do this are available [here](https://github.com/RRZE-HPC/likwid) Alternatively, you can also install it with your package manger (ex. `sudo apt install likwid` on ubuntu)
+ - **likwid-4.3.4:** version 4.3.4 is required, as this is the only version confirmed to use `likwid-accessD` without root permissions.
+And also does not have the bug where likwid hangs on likwid_markerClose when too many groups or regions are specified.
+If this version is available with your package manager, use that.
+Otherwise, build it from source.
+Instructions to do this are available [here](https://github.com/RRZE-HPC/likwid)
+ - additional perfgroups not included with likwid-4.3.4 .
+These can be installed by running `make perfgroups` in the root directory.
  - **[nlohmann/json](https://github.com/nlohmann/json):** header-only, included
    in ./lib
  - **boost/program_options:** available on [the boost